 cautious when your return table is close to 2Gb in size.

-See below for Catalog bulk download
+See below for Catalog and Database bulk download

 Image data available in the WISE archive include the coadded All-Sky Atlas Images and Single-exposure (Level 1b) images.
 These FITS format images, including science intensity images, uncertainty maps, depth-of-coverage (for the Atlas Images) and Bit-mask maps (for Single-exposure images) are accessed using the IRSA WISE Image Archive Service.
 This web-based interface enables selection, display and retrieval of any or all Atlas Images and Single-exposure images based on position and time (in the case of the Single-exposure images) of observation using the information stored in the image metadata.
 The returned images are in the native pixel format and projection of the image products.
 Both interactive and batch requests are supported by the image service.